PMC Bank scam: Depositors stage protest in Mumbai

-Mumbai (Maharashtra) [India], Oct 19 (ANI): Scores of depositors of the scam-hit Punjab and Maharashtra Cooperative (PMC) Bank staged a protest here on Saturday demanding the removal of restriction on cash withdrawal imposed by the Reserve Bank of India (RBI), which is currently capped at Rs 40,000 for six months.
+Mumbai (Maharashtra) [India], Oct 22 (ANI): Many scam-hit Punjab and Maharashtra Co-operative (PMC) Bank account holders staged a protest at Azad Maidan here on Tuesday.

 The organisation had initially capped the deposit withdrawal at Rs 10,000 but later raised it to Rs 40,000.